 FISH BALLS with Sicilian flavours

-Another small fishy bite which never fails to get gobbled up are fish balls poached in a tomato salsa.
-I took these to a friend’s birthday celebration recently.
+Fishy bites that never fail to get gobbled up are fish balls poached in a tomato salsa with Sicilian flavours.

-The fish is Rockling.
-At other times I have made them with other Australian wild caught fish for example Snapper and Flathead, Blue-eye and Mahi Mahi.
+The fish I used this time is Rockling.
+At other times I have made them with other Australian wild caught fish (sustainable at the time), for example Snapper, Flathead, Blue-eye and Mahi Mahi.

 img_4510

-Here are some photos of the ones I made recently.
+Here are some photos of the process I used to make the fish balls.

 img_4511